initgrep-com/initgrep.blog/_postCollection/java/spring/spring-security-oauth2-jwt-authentication-resource-server.markdown

 By default, Spring Security uses JWT claims such as `scope` or `scp` to fetch the scopes present in the JWT and map it to `GrantedAuthorities` .
 While mapping, It will also prepend the scope with `SCOPE_`.
 Here, we will see —

-- how to change the default Prefix.
+- How to change the default Prefix.
 - How to use a different claim name to fetch the authorities.

 In order to change the default implementation, we will have to provide a customized instance of `JwtGrantedAuthoritiesConverter`.
 It is responsible for converting the JWT scopes to `GrantedAuthorities`.